scottmk/ti4-reference/snippets/leaders/pok/cabal-hero.md

 <span style="font-variant:small-caps;">Action</span>:

-Each other player rolls a die for each of his non-fighter ships that are in or adjacent to a system that contains a dimensional tear. on a 1-3, capture that unit.
+Each other player rolls a die for each of his non-fighter ships that are in or adjacent to a system that contains a dimensional tear.
+On a 1-3, capture that unit.
 If this causes a player's ground forces or fighter to be removed, also capture those units.
 Then, purge this card.